-This article is the first in my new series about some of the various species available for hunting in Africa.
+This article is part of a series about some of the various species available for hunting in Africa (along with blue wildebeest, warthog, and zebra).
 In this series, I plan on describing the physical attributes and distribution of each species in addition to recommended hunting methods, recommended cartridges, and shot placement.
 My first article is about one of the most widely distributed and commonly hunted animals in Africa: the impala.

 The impala is a medium sized antelope that is found in the savannahs and in some forests in Africa.
-Impalas are approximately the size of American white-tailed deer with males (rams) usually weighing from 90 to 170 pounds.
-Impalas are sexually dimorphic so females (ewes) are somewhat smaller, usually weighing 70-100 pounds.
+Approximately the size of American white-tailed deer, males (rams) usually weighing from 90 to 170 pounds.
+They are sexually dimorphic, so females (ewes) are somewhat smaller, usually weighing 70-100 pounds.
 Impalas usually have a short, light brown colored coat on the back and flanks with a white underbelly.
 Only rams have horns, which grow longer and thicker as the ram ages.

 There are several possible methods available for hunting impala.
 If it is legal in the area you will be hunting, and you consider it ethical, probably the easiest way to hunt them is to ambush herds from a blind overlooking a water hole.
-Another commonly used method is to attempt a stalk on a feeding herd of impala during the morning or evening when they are most active.
-While this can still be a very successful method of hunting impala, it can be very difficult to get inside shooting range because impala have very good eyesight and one must avoid the watchful gaze of dozens of impala.
+Another commonly used method is to attempt a stalk on a feeding herd during the morning or evening when they are most active.
+While this can still be a very successful hunting method, it can be very difficult to get inside shooting range because they have very good eyesight and one must avoid the watchful gaze of dozens of animals.
 It is best to go slowly and make the most of any available concealment, such as folds in the terrain or clumps of vegetation in order to get close enough for an ethical shot.